Moesif/moesif-laravel/README.md

 ### Add to Middleware

-If your entire website app are API's, you can just add to the core api.
+If website root is your API, add to the root level:

 ```php